elertan/claude-code-rm-guard/README.md

 # claude-code-rm-guard

+**Important to note:**
+Claude Code's sandboxing feature (https://code.claude.com/docs/en/sandboxing) seems like a much better way to solve this problem, or otherwise using devcontainers.
+If that isn't what you want, then maybe this hook will help!

 🛡️ Security hook for [Claude Code](https://docs.anthropic.com/en/docs/claude-code) that prevents destructive file operations outside your working directory.

 Stop Claude from accidentally running `rm -rf ~/` or other catastrophic commands.